WangWenhao0716/ISC-Track2-Submission/Training/README.md

 Or you can generate the training datasets according to the codes in the ```generate``` folder by yourself.
 It takes about one day to generate it using one core of Intel Golden 6240 CPU.
 To speed up, using multi-cores is a feasible way.
 We use some images from [**OpenImage**](https://opensource.google/projects/open-images-dataset) to generate overlay and underlay augmentation under CC-by 4.0 License.
 It should be noted that the using of OpenImage is not a must, other images show similar performance.
 The part of OpenImage we used can be downloaded from [**here**](https://drive.google.com/file/d/102JynPEzqiZ83zAdquFbrQah2JbXFOuu/view?usp=sharing).

-Assuming all the datasets are stored in ```/dev/shm```.
-To generate the dataset used for training, you can
+Assuming all the datasets are stored in ```/dev/shm```, to generate the dataset used for training, you can
 ```
 cd generate && python isc_100k_256.py
 ```